 Share anything that is a must.
-If there are brand or logo guidelines, with fonts and colour palette to use, that needs to be shared and noted here.
-If the brief involves packaging be clear upfront how many colours you are going to have available for the final print.
+If there are brand or logo guidelines, with fonts and color palette to use, that needs to be shared and noted here.
+If the brief involves packaging be clear up front how many colors you are going to have available for the final print.
 There is nothing worse than painstakingly creating a design to have it ruined because it can’t be realized within the print parameters.

 Break down the key dates for the project and be realistic about internal sign off time required.
-You’ll need to agree the full timing plan with the agency/designer but providing launch deadlines and dates of any critical points for the design work will help with resource planning and budgeting.
+You’ll need to agree on the full-timing plan with the agency/designer but providing launch deadlines and dates of any critical points for the design work will help with resource planning and budgeting.